 A PDMS stamp is first put into contact on a substrate, the relief pattern facing towards the substrate.
 Polymeric liquid is applied at the end of the channels.
-The capillary forces draw the liquid into the channels allowing the liquid to progressively fill the patterns of the PDMS mold.
-The material is then cured in the shape of the PDMS mold, either by UV, heat or chemical by using a curing agent.
-Once the curing process is complete the PDMS master is gently removed, leaving solid microstructures patterned on the surface of the substrate.
+The capillary forces draw the liquid into the channels, allowing the liquid to progressively fill the patterns of the PDMS mold.
+The material is then cured in the shape of the PDMS mold, either by UV, heat or chemically by using a curing agent.
+Once the curing process is complete, the PDMS master is gently removed, leaving solid microstructures patterned on the surface of the substrate.

 Thermoforming techniques for microfluidics